 The original entitlement plans and renderings included hot tubs on the rear decks of the duplex units.
-The hot tubs have been removed from the plans since they will not be provided by the project developer.
-However, the Town does not have the ability to prohibit future homeowners from installing hot tubs on their decks if they choose, which is the case in all other areas of Town.
+All rear decks have been removed from units 22-33, and hot tubs have been removed from the plans for all units.
+However, the Town does not have the ability to prohibit future homeowners from installing hot tubs if they choose, which is the case in all other areas of Town.